carbon-design-system/carbon/docs/testing.md

 test step-by-step to debug what's going on.
 It will also allow you to interact with the page to quickly find selectors you can use to find items to run tests against.

+## FAQ

+### Why am I seeing `browserType.launch: Executable doesn't exist at ../path`?

+The browser executables need to be installed so that playwright can run tests inside chromium, firefox, etc. They can be installed by running `yarn playwright install`